-Our Fundraising Campaign to create a sustainable fund to protect and steward conservation properties, beaches and trails.
+This is our most important Fundraising Campaign to create a sustainable fund to protect and steward conservation properties, beaches and trails for future generations.
 We are relying on philanthropic major donor gifts and planned giving pledges to create this fund by 2021.

 The Land Trust’s ‘Protection in Perpetuity Land Stewardship Fund’, initiated in 2016, is a restricted saving account managed by the Humboldt Area Foundation for TCLT’s public benefit, conservation property holdings.
 TCLT currently owns and maintains twenty properties for beach access, coastal trails, sensitive habitat and preserved natural open spaces.
 This fund is dedicated for land and trail stewardship expenses, in perpetuity.
 Our holdings of state-wide significance include the most beautiful and heavily used beaches in Trinidad Bay: Houda Point Beach, Baker Beach, north Luffenholtz Beach, and both the Old Home Beach and Moonstone Beach public access easements.

 Forthcoming projects include Little River Trail-CA Coastal Trail expansion connecting from Trinidad to McKinleyville, and a dedicated Strawberry Rock Trail protection public access easement.
 All of these public benefit properties will require trail repairs and land restoration, public safety improvements, monitoring enforcement and long-term maintenance.
 This restricted-use fund will provide for land stewardship costs for generations to come, hopefully in perpetuity.
 Many thanks to the Trinidad Trust Fund for their significant donation of $65,000 to initiate this fund.
 The fundraising campaign goal is $2,000,000 by the year 2021.
 Major donation support is critical to achieve this goal.